danpeirce/danpeirce.github.io/2018/oled-v1.2/oled-v1.2.md

     * *was        --* static unsigned char PROGMEM logo16_glcd_bmp[] =
 	* *changed to --* static const unsigned char PROGMEM logo16_glcd_bmp[] =

     Once the **const** reserved word was added the sketch compiled.

 7. The display still remained blank.
-An I2C scanner Arduino sketch was used to find that the board responded to the address **0x3C**.
+An I<sup>2</sup>C scanner Arduino sketch was used to find that the board responded to the address **0x3C**.
 A line in the example was changed to include this address.
 Once this was done the display showed the example code.

     * display.begin(SSD1306_SWITCHCAPVCC, 0x3C);

 8. Other modifications were made as I was interested in concentrating on the display of text rather than graphics.

+### Demo Video

+This was recorded at the end of the day in a rush.
+I expect to get a better quality video soon -- it looks better in person.
+Also I will do some testing of different text sizes.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/nSQjUFMyLBs" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ### Code Used on First Day